Staff/Guests From Israel

 At the age of 23, he choreographed the popular dance Me'ever Lamasach.
-This dance is very popular in Israeli dance sessions.
 Two years ago, Eran Bitton choreographed Mahapecha Shel Simcha.
 This circle dance turns into a line dance, and then back into a circle dance—something that was never done before or since!

 Eran has travelled the world teaching Israeli dancing in Belgium, England, Switzerland, Australia, Hungary, Romania, and the United States.
 Eran Bitton lives in Kibbutz Galil Yam, near Herzliya, and is married to Tal Bitton.
 They are the proud parents to daughter, Inbar and son, Or.